Labor Induction & Pitocin Error Malpractice Attorney Helping Families with Chicago Birth Injury Cases

 There are serious risks to using the drug Pitocin so it is only suggested to be used in circumstances where it is deemed necessary.
 The drug has been under scrutiny on whether it can cause harm to the fetus and mother even under correct usage.
 However, there is a definite risk to the child when medical errors occur, putting the child at risk for permanent injury and even death.

 Experienced Lawyers for Lawsuits Regarding Injuries in the Induction of Labor

 If your infant has suffered an injury during childbirth or if you have been harmed, you may be able to file a lawsuit against the health care provider.
 Medical professionals must uphold a standard of care in their practice, and if they breach that standard, you can file a medical malpractice claim.
 Contact the attorneys at Rosenfeld Injury Lawyers today for your free consultation.

-The use of pitocin for labor induction has become controversial.
-A recent study performed at the Albert Einstein College of Medicine in New York showed a correlation between the use of the drug and babies that are admitted to the neonatal intensive care unit and have a low APGAR score, which is a test of the babies health once outside the womb.
+The use of Pitocin by the medical team for labor induction in a pregnant woman has become controversial.
+A recent study performed at the Albert Einstein College of Medicine in New York showed a correlation between the use of the drug and babies that are admitted to the neonatal intensive care unit and have a low Apgar score, which is a test of the baby's health once outside the womb.
 Although there are no conclusions yet, more studies are being conducted on the safety of this drug.

 Regardless of speculation on the drugs general safety, much is already known about the dangers of Pitocin when not properly administered.
 The drug has serious risks for both the mother and fetus, requiring close monitoring of the mother and fetus for distress.
-When the drug is given in too high of dosage, the wrong situation or not monitored properly, the mother may suffer the following effects:
+When there is too much Pitocin given, when it is administered in the wrong situation or not monitored properly, the woman's body may suffer the following effects:

 - Cardiac arrhythmia